Background to the Video List

 · The Mayan Language Family: Three videos are about the Mayan language family, one of which is an in-depth interview with James Tandy, where Tandy explains about the evolution and characteristics of the entire family.
 I feel that these might be of interest to some learners of Classic Maya as well.
 They help to give some context to statements in academic papers and books referring to the descendants of Classic Maya words in the modern Mayan languages (“cognates”).

-· They can all be found listed in their own section in the Table of Contents:
+They can all be found listed in their own section in the Table of Contents of Videos:

 [1] For me, the dividing line between a lecture and a documentary is generally quite clear – a single individual (an expert on the subject), in a Zoom meeting or on video standing on a stage, showing a series of relatively static slides is a lecture.
 In contrast, a video with moving images, outdoor scenes, background music and end credits (with a narrator who might not necessarily be an expert on the subject) is a documentary.
 Nevertheless, there have been a few edge cases where I felt rather unsure of the category under which the video in question should be classed.
 Even the dividing line between a documentary and an interview is sometimes more blurred than one might expect.
 Webinars and video recordings of live seminars or discussion panels are classed as lectures – I feel that they have more in common with lectures than with documentaries.
-Travelogues are classified as documentaries, as are short tv news reports (e.g., of new discoveries).
+Travelogues were formerly classified as documentaries, but are now a category of their own.
+Short TV news reports (e.g., of new discoveries) continue to be "(mini-)documentaries".